AngleProtocol/merkl-docs/merkl-mechanisms/campaign-types/concentrated-liquidity-mechanisms.md

 A position is "in range" when the current market price falls within the price range specified by the position's lower and upper ticks.
 When a position is in range, it actively provides liquidity for trades and earns fees.
 Out-of-range positions do not contribute to liquidity at the current price and therefore don't earn trading fees.
 We highly recommend only rewarding in range positions.
 {% endhint %}

-Each factor is assigned a weight (`w_fees`, `w_0`, `w_1`), which the campaign creator defines when setting up the campaign in Merkl Studio.

-Merkl analyzes swaps within the pool during the incentive period and assigns rewards based on these 3 parameters.

-With this setup, this is as if the overall incentive budget was split in 3, with a proportion being shared by LPs based on how much fees they've earned, a proportion shared based on the overall amount of token 0 they've held and a last portion based on the relative token 1 balance they've had in their position during the time period.

 {% hint style="warning" %}
-In the context of **Uniswap v4**, the "Fee earned" parameter is no longer taken into account.
-It is replaced by **"Liquidity Contribution"**, which measures the **time-weighted contribution of a position to the overall liquidity in the pool**.
-Positions that remain tightly concentrated around the active tick contribute more liquidity—assuming equal TVL—than those spread across a wider range.

-For example, a position might generate high fees during a short burst of activity, but if it wasn’t consistently concentrated throughout the reward period, it won’t earn significant rewards.
+A position might generate high fees during a short burst of activity, but if it wasn’t consistently concentrated throughout the reward period, it won’t earn significant rewards.
 What matters here is **sustained concentration over time**, not short-term volume or swap activity.
 {% endhint %}

+Each factor is assigned a weight (% liquidity contribution, % token0, % token1), which the campaign creator defines when setting up the campaign in Merkl Studio.

+Merkl analyzes liquidity within the pool during the incentive period and assigns rewards based on these 3 parameters.

+With this setup, this is as if the overall incentive budget was split in 3, with a proportion being shared by LPs based on how much liquidity they have on the active tick, a proportion shared based on the overall amount of token 0 they've held and a last portion based on the relative token 1 balance they've had in their position during the time period.

 {% hint style="success" %}
-Building on its Uniswap v3 foundation, Merkl's integration with Uniswap v4 brings major enhancements—delivering a more performant, stable, and JIT attack-resistant reward mechanism.
+Merkl released an improved version of its concentrated liquidity reward engine to bring major enhancements—delivering a more performant, stable, and JIT attack-resistant reward mechanism.

 The system enables precise measurement of liquidity over time, resulting in more deterministic and reliable attribution of LP contributions while minimizing the influence of short-term volatility.
 {% endhint %}

 ### 🧮 Example Calculation

-#### Uniswap v3 and similar AMM

-If incentive weights are set as:

-* Fees = 40%,
-* Token 0 = 30%,
-* Token 1 = 30%,

-Then:

-* A user earning 50% of total pool fees receives 20% of total rewards (50% × 40%).
-* A user holding 30% of Token 0 receives 9% of total rewards (30% × 30%).
-* A user holding 20% of Token 1 receives 6% of total rewards (20% × 30%).

-#### Uniswap v4

 If incentive weights are set as: